uqlibrary/technology-training/QGIS/raster/QGIS_raster.md

 * Make sure you run this tool on the filled DEM.
 * We might have to change the threshold to a higher one if the output includes too many small basins and channels.
 The middle point of your previous Strahler order values is a usually a good default.

-As an output, we only want to load (and save to file):
+As an output, we only want to load (and save to file) the two non-optional outputs:

-* Channels (as a shapefile.
-You can identify which one of the two it is when choosing a filename.)
+* Channels
 * Drainage basins (shapefile) (to differentiate the two "Drainage basins" options, you can check what format it saves the file as)

 This is an example of **creating vector data from raster data**!